binkley/kotlin-application-transactions/README.md

 ### Assumptions and limitations

 This project demonstrates one approach to application-side transactions.
-To keep the example within a single local process, there are some abstractions that need translation into:
+Terms used include

-- Clients &mdash; treated as separate local threads: in a true distributed scenario these would be multiple processes
+- _Clients_ &mdash; treated as separate local threads: in a true distributed scenario these would be multiple processes
-- Remote resource &mdash; treated as an independent local thread: in a true distributed scenario this would be a remote service
+- _Remote resource_ &mdash; treated as an independent "source of truth": in a true distributed scenario this would be a remote service.
+  The same concerns crop up for local, exclusive resources
-- Exception hierarchy &mdash; for languages/platforms with exceptions, clients handle application-specific exceptions rather a generic "it failed" exception
+- Exception hierarchy &mdash; for languages/platforms with exceptions, clients handle application-specific exceptions rather a generic "it failed" exceptions, and should recognize failures related to transactions
-- This project _does not_ address distributed transactions; it assumes a _single_ remote data source service
+- This project _does not_ address distributed transactions; it assumes a _single_ remote data source service either local or remote

 ### Minimally assumed code library support